Carla022/m6Java_soloLearn/HashMap/REAME.md

 **Summer:**

-An oraNge suitcase and a straw hat.
+An orange suitcase and a straw hat.
 You, a recent graduate from a quaint little town called Summersville are moving out and ready to unpack in the City of your dreams, New Maneas City. </p>

 *Will you be the small fish in a big pond?...*